-The Diploma in Audio Production is a practice-based programme that focuses on all aspects of music production involving the recording studio and sound reinforcement disciplines, including large-scale theatre and multimedia productions in three theatre venues at LASALLE.
-Through a step-by-step structure of modules and assessments, you will be taken step by step through the fundamentals of audio technologies and working methodologies of audio production.
+This practice-based programme focuses on all aspects of music production involving the recording studio and sound reinforcement disciplines, including large-scale theatre and multimedia productions.
+Through a progressive structure of modules and assessments, you will be taken through the fundamentals of audio technologies and working methodologies of audio production.

 Working closely with other Performing Arts students from Music, Acting, Musical Theatre, and Theatre Production and Management, you will gain unique experiences in setting up and operating sound for live concerts and performances, as well as recording projects in the state-of-the-art recording studio at LASALLE.